ahmedelbougha/birdie-test/README.md

 ## Tests
 I built the tests to make a show case of how I can test the different components in backend and frontend.

-The test coverage of backend is around 83% for backend, the test for for frontend is covering both (components and pages) with snapshots and (redux actions/reducers and sagas) by unit tests.
+The test coverage of backend is around 83%, the test for for frontend is covering both (components and pages) with snapshots and (redux actions/reducers and sagas) by unit tests.

-Though, the test may need some improvements to cover some branched scenarios.
+Though, the test may need some improvements to cover scenarios.

 ## Notes and Explanations
 a.
-I took the approach of having 2 pages, one for the list of recipients and another for dashboard and detailed list of events.
+I created 2 pages, one for the list of recipients and another one for dashboard and detailed list of events.

 b.
-In the home page I displayed the list of recipients in a grid/card formats, recipient names or any personal data, so I decided to use the recipient id as name place holder.
+In the home page I displayed the list of recipients in a grid/card formats, there are no recipient names or any personal data, so I decided to use the recipient id as name placeholder.

 c.
 In the dashboard page I displayed a summary table that shows counts of each event type of the recipient - as a kind of statistics - and a time line of events (limited to 20 events)

 d.
+In frontend type descriptors of the components live in their component directories, but the other types live in the types/* directory

+e.
 The API call that retrieve recipient's event is limited to 20 events ordered by the timestamp descending

-e.
+f.
 No pager implemented as I'm only showing case of building APIs and Frontend display, but I believe this would be a good improvement for the task.

-f.
+g.
 You may notice that the `count` in API call are not reflecting the actual returned count of records, I believe this is an improvement.

-g.
-In sagas I implemented 3 different request functions (frontend/store/sagas/requests/recipients.ts), I believe they should be merged into one requester function that is called with URL path as parameter, this is an improvement.

 h.
-Currently, `Import` statements are not perfect, it's better to re-export the default component import in the index file and import from that index file i.e. `export { default as X } from './XComponent'`, that way we can import the components from one file instead of spreading them out in each component.

-j.
 I implemented Github action to fetch dependencies, check the linting, run the tests and deploy to a server for both Frontend and Backend, that way I made my builds and changes deployments to AWS server easier and smoother.

-k.
-If I have more time for this task, I would implement docker/docker-compose in order to make it easier to test.
+i.
+I believe using docker/docker-compose would make the task easier to test.